jonathanye29/unit4_project/README.md

 </select>
 ```

-### Edit Post/Comment
+### Edit Post/Comment (Success Criteria: 2)
 While developing this edit post and comment feature, I followed the steps I took to allow users create posts and comments.
 I was able to meet my client's needs by just creating a new function and query.
 Editting a post/comment is basically inserting a "new" post/comment into an already existing post/comment.
 I followed the exact same steps for editting comments and the only differences were the names of variables.
 For example, here is a code snippet for editting posts:
 ```.py
 post = db.search(f"SELECT * FROM posts WHERE id = {post_id}")
 ```
-In this code,  I am using the `db.search()` function to query the SQLite database and retrieve a specific post based on its `post_id`.
+In this code,  I am using the `db.search()` function to query the SQLite database and retrieve a specific post based on its `post_id` from the "posts" table.

 After the post is located, the owner of the post is redirected to the edit_post page, which is the same as the page shown when they were creating their post, however all the text fields, such as the title, category, content, are already filled out.
 This allows them to make the desired changes, and after they hit save changes, the database should update with the new edits to their post.
 Here is the edit query that I created:

 ```.py
 query = f"UPDATE posts SET title='{title}', category='{category}', content='{content}', image_name='{image_name}' WHERE id={post_id}"
 db.run_save(query)
 ```
-This is similar to the query from creating posts, however this query is updating the existing post values into its row from the located `post_id`.
+This is similar to the query from creating posts, however this query uses the `UPDATE` and `SET` to insert the new values into existing post values.

-### Delete Post/Comment
+### Delete Post/Comment (Success Criteria: 2)
-To also fulfill my client's requirement of being able to delete posts and comment, I created a function that removes the post/comment from the database.
+To also fulfill my client's requirement of being able to delete posts and comment, I created a function that removes chosen posts/comments from the database.
+Below shows the function that deletes posts.
+This method is also used to delete comments as well.
 ```.py
 def delete_post(post_id):
     db = database_worker("shelfshare.db")